shashw4t/SJP/README.md

 ### Initial Conceptualization

+**High-Level DREAM**: Applying data science to software engineering and web development transforms basic coding into a powerful, almost magical process, akin to turning simple food preparation into alchemy.
+Show them.

 **Goal**: Create a tool to showcase your skills and experience to potential employers, ultimately helping you secure a job.

 **Initial Format**: Start with a simple `.txt` file to outline the content and structure of your resume or portfolio.